Digital-Identity-Labs/ishigaki/README.md

 Ishigaki is intended to be a solid foundation for other images but can also be used directly by mounting volumes for configuration directories.

-The latest Ishigaki ias based around Shibboleth IdP v4.1.0, and has support for installing plugins and managing modules.
+The latest Ishigaki is based around Shibboleth IdP v4.1.0 and has support for installing plugins and managing modules.

 This image is *not* a ready-to-use, stand-alone IdP service - it's meant to be configured and then used in conjunction with other services to handle TLS, databases, LDAP, and so on.
 It's especially well suited to use with Docker Compose or Swarm, Nomad or Kubernetes.
+Ishigaki aims to be a good Docker image with careful use of layers, correct signal handling, a non-root process, logging to STDOUT by default and a healthcheck.

 ## Why use this?